AndyZzzZzzZzz/AndyZzzZzzZzz/README.md

 Software Engineer | Data Scientist
 -----------------------------------

 I enjoy tackling complex problems by blending theoretical knowledge with programming techniques.
 This GitHub repository serves as a sandbox for me to build, explore, and learn.
 Previously, I was a Performance Research Intern at D-Wave Systems, so you'll find repositories showcasing my contributions to state-of-the-art quantum computing research—feel free to explore.
 You'll also find projects from hackathons I participated in with friends, small personal projects, and course-related work.
-I’m passionate about competitive programming, so I regularly share notes and solutions to my favorite problems.

 * 🌍 Based in Vancouver
 * ✉️ Reach me at [zkpAndy@outlook.com](mailto:zkpAndy@outlook.com)